tiagokrebs/mit-system-thinking/3-week/README.md

-# Tools for learning in a complex world
+# System Dynamics: Tools for learning in a complex world

 Here we discuss the dynamic behavior of a system, what happens along a timeline.